elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 ```
 By calling, the `AddFilter`-method, you ensure that only warnings and up are logged to elmah.io.

-API key and log ID can also be configured in `appsettings.json`:
+The API key and log ID can also be configured in `appsettings.json`:

 ```json
 {